 (3) Search all of the places (data sources)

-After reading and refining keywords and classifications, the third search step is to search all data sources (places) to be searched.
+After reading and refining keywords and classifications, the third search step in how to do a patent search is to search all data sources (places) to be searched.
 An exhaustive search includes databases from many countries in many languages.
 There are over 100 searchable datasources.
 Prior art can come from anywhere.
 At a minimum, the databases listed above should be searched.
 In other words, this is a basic patent prior art search, a more complete search includes searching in related areas and searching into more data sources.

-Important TIP.
+How to do a patent search Important TIP.
 Proper searching is essential to good patent specification writing.
-Searching guides good claim writing by finding existing similar claims.
+Specifically, searching guides good claim writing by finding existing similar claims.
 Well written claims improve the protection the patent provides.

 Patent Practitioner Help Recommended

 The United States has specific criteria.
 Whether a patent, patent application, or other disclosure may be relevant prior art can get complex.
 For example, in certain circumstances, an earlier disclosure by the same inventor may be excusable, or prior art.
 In other circumstances, an application filed earlier, but published later than your application, may be cited against your application.

 Prior art searching and patentability determinations are time consuming and complex tasks.
 Additionally, all patents, patent applications, and non patent literature from around the world need to be examined and considered in an exhaustive search.
 An exhaustive search includes searching in other related fields.
 When considering how to do a patent search, other related fields are areas of potential use or related technologies that may be applicable.

 Help is Available